bazelbuild/bazel/site/docs/exec-groups.md

 ```

 `exec_properties` defined directly on targets take precedence over those that
-are inherited from the platform.
+are inherited from the execution platform.